18F/hubot-slack-github-issues/README.md

 ### Validating the config file

+To validate the config file before deploying, you can copy and paste your configuration into [the web-based validator](https://pages.18f.gov/hubot-slack-github-issues/).
+Though it is configured to prepopulate and link to the 18F configuration, it can validate any configuration.

-To validate the config file before deploying, run the following (replacing `config/slack-github-issues.json` with whatever path you chose earlier):
+If you have this packaged installed on your machine, you can instead run the following (replacing `config/slack-github-issues.json` with whatever path you chose earlier):

 ```sh
 $ hubot-slack-github-issues validate config/slack-github-issues.json